swgriffith/azure-guides/networking-overview/part1-kubenet.md

 We still haven't seen how traffic from a container in one pod can reach a container in a pod on another node.
 This is one of the fundamental ways that Azure Kubernetes Service with the kubenet plugin differs from AKS with Azure CNI.
 Node to node traffic is directed by an Azure Route table.
 Before we look at the route table, one thing to know is that traffic between pods does not go through SNAT (Source NAT).
 That means that when a pod sends traffic to another pod, it retains it's pod ip.

-**Note:** I know I said we'd cover iptables later, but just fyi...this is the set of rules that ensure packets originating from our pod cidr dont get SNAT'd to the node IP address.
+I know I said we'd cover iptables later, but just fyi...this is the set of rules that ensure packets originating from our pod cidr dont get SNAT'd to the node IP address.
 Notice the !10.100.0.0/16 for destination, meaning 'NOT 10.100.0.0/16' aka 'NOT our pod cidr'.
+That rule is saying that SNAT should ONLY happen for packets NOT destined for our cluster's pod cidr.

 ```bash
 # Run iptables for the 'nat' table pulling the POSTROUTING chain...and do some formatting to make more pretty